Last updated: 9/6/2021

-Information to our current students in Finland and those arriving in autumn 2020
+Information to our current students in Finland and those arriving in Spring 2021

 Many students might now be worried about what will happen to the progress of their studies.
 Although all the university facilities in Finland are closed, teaching will not end!
 Finland has a great distance learning system and tuition is not dependent on contact learning.
 Finnish universities have several online platforms that enable taking classes from home.
 Finland is a highly technologically developed country and both students and workers can often work from home remotely.
 As of now, the autumn 2020 semesters at our partner universities are planned and scheduled to start online at the end of August/beginning of September.
 If you are unsure whether you can start online studies, feel free to contact Edunation at email@example.com.
-Students who are already in Finland can start the autumn semester either on the campus or online.
+Students who are already in Finland can start the autumn semester either on campus or online.